RachaelMuriithi/the_orchid/README.md

  * Log in a User if they already have an account
  * A user can view a specific flowers details on clicking it.
  * A user is able to review a specific flower if they are logged in.
+ * A user can delete a review they created.
  * User are logged out when they click the log out button
  ### Project Features
   *Home Page - First page that the user sees